Karunamon/reibot/README.md

 * Edit rbreibot.yml to change the bot's name, channels to join, etc. Note that this is a YAML formatted file, whitespace matters!
 If you get a startup error, try pasting the entire contents of the file into something like https://yaml-online-parser.appspot.com/ to see if the file reads.

 If you can't figure it out still, open an issue here and we'll get you sorted out.

+* Run `rake db:migrate` to generate the initial database

 * Run main.rb to start!
 ReiBot should join the channel you specified and become available for use.